masolimano/maneage/README.md

 ---------------------
 This file is part of the reproducible paper template https://gitlab.com/makhlaghi/reproducible-paper

+Copyright (C) 2018-2019 Mohammad Akhlaghi.
+See the end of the file for license conditions.

 This template is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free